MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

-\myparagraph{Embeddings from a Masked Language Model} So far, we only considered embeddings from left-to-right language models such as GPT-2 and Grover.
+So far, we only considered embeddings from left-to-right language models such as GPT-2 and Grover.
 In this next experiment, we consider using embeddings from a masked language model, RoBERTa large~\cite{liu2019roberta}.
 We repeat the experiments in the web text domain with GPT-2 as the generative model and RoBERTa as the embedding model.

 The results are given in \Cref{fig:embedding:roberta}.
 First, we note that the correlation between \mauve computed from GPT-2 embeddings and RoBERTa embeddings has a Spearman rank correlation of $\mathbf{0.962}$.
-Second, we observe that RoBERTa embeddings also capture the trends with respect to model size and decoding, with some minor differences.
+Second, we observe that RoBERTa embeddings also capture the trends concerning model size and decoding, with some minor differences.
 For instance, both models identify the greedy $\prec$ ancestral $\prec$ nucleus trend from \Cref{sec:expt:properties}.
 While both embedding models agree that $p=0.9$ is the best nucleus sampling hyperparameter for the small model, they disagree on generations from the large model.
 Other baselines such as Gen. PPL. that do not use embeddings suggest that $p=0.95$ is the best hyperparameter, agreeing with embeddings from GPT-2.
 We also note that RoBERTa features do not capture the medium $\prec$ small $\prec$ large $\prec$ xl trend for model sizes under ancestral sampling (cf.~\Cref{tab:mauve:expt:webtext-full}).

-In summary, the proposed measures computed with masked language models correlate strongly with those computed from left-to-right language models and can quantify trends with respect to model size and decoding.
+In summary, the proposed measures computed with masked language models correlate strongly with those computed from left-to-right language models.
+They can quantify trends concerning model size and decoding.